Adair County High School

 Daily Work: Group work, individual work, activities, and homework will all be tallied for a separate quiz grade every 3 weeks.
 In order to receive credit all work must completed and turned in on time.
 Homework can be completed using the resources available on your Schoology page (see Schoology section below).

 Quizzes: Quizzes will be taken frequently to monitor your progress.
 If you score below an 80 on a quiz, you will be required to redo the quiz.
 Quiz grades will not be recorded until corrections have been made, meaning that if you do not make your corrections you will receive a zero for the quiz grade.
 Anything less than your best effort (i.e. “getting by”) will not be accepted in this classroom.
 ALL WORK MUST BE SHOWN on quizzes to receive full credit.
-You may not retake quizzes after the final grade has been recorded.
+You may not retake quizzes after the final grade has been recorded or after the respective unit.
 Notes may only be used on quizzes.

 Extended School Services (ESS): tutoring will be made available throughout the school year for those who desire more one-on-one instruction or are at risk of failing.
 Recommendations for ESS may be made to school officials at the teacher’s discretion followed by a phone call to the parent/guardian.